moogacs/docs.buf.build/docs/how-to/migrate-from-prototool.md

 ```

 `buf` handles `/dev/null` on Mac and Linux, and `nul` in Windows as a special-case,
-and even though writing to `/dev/null` is very quick, `buf` stops short on writing if this is
+and even though writing to `/dev/null` is fast, `buf` stops short on writing if this is
 specified.

 ### `prototool config init`